xpsi-group/xpsi/docs/source/contributing.rst

 members for collaborative purposes) these would also be remotes of the local repository and would be listed here.
 A local ``master`` branch would track either ``xpsi_dev/master`` or ``xpsi/master``.
 A local ``dev`` branch would track ``xpsi_dev/dev``.
-All other branches checkouted out from some upstream source, be it an ``xpsi_dev`` or ``xpsi`` branch, or a branch from another community member's fork will track those remote branches, and branches that you create and commit to locally will be pushed usually to your own fork for a pull request, unless you have write permissions to push directly to another repository.
+All other branches checked out from some upstream source, be it an ``xpsi_dev`` or ``xpsi`` branch, or a branch from another community member's fork, will track those remote branches.
+Branches that you create and commit to locally will be pushed usually to your own fork for a pull request, unless you have write permissions to push directly to another repository.